 How long does a furnace last?
 HVAC technicians have to answer this question a thousand times every year.
 Furnace owners understand that their furnaces can’t last forever, but they want to know the service life they should expect from their investment.

-Sadly, there is no one correct or wrong answer to this question.
-However, HVAC technicians will usually advise you from the point of expertise and experience, and that’s precisely what we will discuss below.
+Sadly, there is no correct or wrong answer to this question.
+However, HVAC technicians will usually advise you from the point of expertise and experience, which we will discuss below precisely.

 How Long Does a Furnace Last on Average?

-We can’t give an exact figure to represent the exact average life of furnaces.
-So many factors come into play when determining the average life of furnaces, including the geographical location, type and brand of the furnace, and the building it’s installed.
+We can’t give an exact figure to represent the actual average life of furnaces.
+So many factors come into play when determining the average life of furnaces, including the geographical location, type and brand of the furnace, and the building where you install it.

 Furnaces installed in commercial areas won’t have the same average life as those installed in residential areas.
 Furnaces installed in areas that receive more hours of cold and hot temperatures won’t have the same average life as those installed in the regions that receive mid-range temperatures.